SUBMISSIONS

 The submitted manuscript should be a text that has not been published nor is it before another journal for consideration, in English.
 We accept original article, case studies and review article.

-A. Research Article (Original Article)
+Research Article (Original Article)

 Manuscript should contain an original research article in the field of social sciences.
 The systematics are as follow: